Carrying the sheaves

 “Be patient, brothers, until the coming of the Lord.
 The farmer waits for the precious fruit of the earth, being patient over it.”

-The hardest thing to believe in the wilderness is that the costly, fruitless-looking faithfulness counts for anything.
-The prayers that seemed to fall on dry ground.
-The obedience no one saw and nothing rewarded.
-The quiet sowing of yourself into a season that gave nothing visible back.
-It felt like throwing away what little you had — like the weeping sower scattering his bread on the dirt.
 The psalm insists it was seed.
-Not wasted, not leaked away pointlessly, but planted, and there is a harvest coming from it as surely as anything in this life is sure.
+It was not leaked away pointlessly; it was planted, and a harvest is coming from it as surely as anything in this life is sure.
+The promise does not name the date, and that is where the farmer's patience comes in, the long wait through the early rains and the late.
+But the word is assuredly.
 What the promise does not do is name the date, and that omission is where James does his quiet work.
 Between the sowing and the reaping lies the long patience of the farmer, who cannot hurry the grain and cannot skip the rains.
 The turn does not arrive on your schedule.
 But it arrives.
 The one who went out weeping does come back carrying sheaves.
-Your tears in the wilderness were not the end of the story; they were planting something you will one day gather with joy.